-3.2.3 Experiments on affinity chromatography on Sephadex-GlO
+3.2.3.
+Experiments on affinity chromatography on Sephadex-G10

 The glucosyltransferases of S. sanguis bind strongly to dextran and dextran-like glucans.
-As a result, the molecular weights of these enzymes cannot be determined by gel-filtration, since they bind to Sephadex (cross-linked dextran) and other gel-filtration media (Carlsson et al., 1969).
+As a result, the molecular weights of these enzymes cannot be determined by gel-filtration, since they bind to Sephadex (cross-linked dextran) and other gel-filtration media (Carlsson et-al., 1969).

 However, this same property might be used for purification of the enzymes.
-For example, concanavalin A (Con A) binds to dextran.
-Agrawal and Goldstein (1967) purified Con A from crude preparations of jack bean (Canavalia ensiformis) meal by binding it to columns of Sephadex G-50 and subsequently eluting it with 0.10 mmol/1 glucose in 1.0 mol/1 NaCl; Con A was also eluted from Sephadex G-50 by fructose, mannose, sucrose and methyl $\beta$ -D-glucopyranoside.
+For example, Concanavalin A (Con A) binds to dextran.
+Agrawal and Goldstein (1967) purified Con A from crude preparations of jack bean (Canavalia ensiformis) meal by binding it to columns of Sephadex G-50 and subsequently eluting it with 0.10 mmol/l glucose in 1.0 mol/l NaCl; Con A was also eluted from Sephadex G-50 by fructose, mannose, sucrose and methyl β -Dglucopyranoside.
 In this case, the column support material (Sephadex) was also the ligand for affinity chromatography.

-Here, chromatography of ammonium sulphate purified glucosyltransferases on Sephadex G-10 as described in 2.3.4. (iv) was investigated.
+Here, chromatography of ammonium sulphate-purified glucosyltransferases on Sephadex G-10 as described in 2.3.4(iv) was investigated.
 As can be seen, most of the enzyme activity which was applied remained bound to the column and could not be eluted by dextran or D-glucose, under the conditions used (see figs 3.6 and 3.7).
 Some enzyme was not bound and eluted with the void volume of the columns.

-It is possible that this was because the column was saturated with glucosyltransferase and no more could bind.
-However, hydroxylapatite chromatography (see fig. 3.4) of the same preparation showed that glucosyltransferases constitute only a small part of the total protein.
-These experiments show the same since almost all of the total protein was not bound to the column but most of the glucosyltransferase activity was bound.
-The total amount (dry weight) of Sephadex G-10 in a 10 ml The amount of glucosyltransferase is certainly column is about 4 g. much less than 1 mg (not allowing for any carbohydrate residues) since the sample contained 1.12 mg protein.
-Thus, the column was probably not saturated with bound protein, and the unbound glucosyltransferase activity may represent an enzyme (or enzymes) which cannot bind strongly to dextran.
+Figure 3.
+6 : Affinity chromatography of (NH4)2SO4 purified glucosyltransferases on Sephadex G-10 - elution by glucose